RickWong/react-transmit/DOCS.md

 #### `<queryName> : <queryResult>`

 * For each declared query the original ReactClass will receive the query result from the container as a prop named exactly like the query.
 * The query results are simply the values resolved from the query's Promise.
 * [Example usage](https://github.com/RickWong/react-transmit/blob/c0266b061a2cfa7030500b932f3a88bf195e4465/src/example/Newsfeed.js#L14)

-#### `queryParams : object`
+#### `transmit.variables : object`

-* Currently used queryParams, read-only.
+* Currently used variables, read-only.
-* You can use mutate these values to by calling `this.setQueryParams()` that will also re-perform the queries.
+* You can use mutate these values to by calling `this.props.transmit.setVariables()` that will also re-perform the queries.
 * [Example usage](https://github.com/RickWong/react-transmit/blob/c0266b061a2cfa7030500b932f3a88bf195e4465/src/example/Newsfeed.js#L37)

 ### Methods

-#### `setQueryParams(queryParams [, queryName|queryNames]) : Promise`
+#### `transmit.setVariables(variables [, queryName|queryNames]) : Promise`

- * Call this method to perform all queries again with the new `queryParams`.
+ * Call this method to perform all queries again with the new `variables`.
  * Optionally specify a string or string-array to only re-perform a specific query/queries.
  * Returns a Promise to the query results.
 The same Promise that's passed to `onQuery()`.
  * Tip: catch errors by defining a `.catch()` handler on the returned Promise.